henrikandersson4/NFL-Quiz/README.md

     - In the 'Deploy' tab there is an option to enable 'Automatic Deploys'.
 This will deploy a new version of the app automaticlly every time there is a push to `main`

 </details>

+## Bugs
+- There are no known bugs at the time of deployment.

 ## Credits
 - **Stack Overflow**: A online community for developers to ask questions, share knowledge and projects.